googlefonts/googlesans/Text/README.md

 # Google Sans Text

+The latest version of Google Sans Text is a static TTF build following on from the exploration in the Variable font in round 1.
+Building upon the latest VF Colophon Recommendation, the file has been drawn to encompass a more grotesque styling.

+The latest file is available [here](betas/20190312/).
+An accompanying specimen PDF detailing the changes made to the Text style is [here](Docs/20190312-GoogleSans-Text-Overview-002.pdf).

+--

+# Google Sans Text VF

 The first prototype of the Google Sans Text optical size has a series of user-configurable axes that allow granular modification of different aspects of Google Sans Regular for use in small point sizes and long body copy.

 * The core output is a [variable font](betas/20190215/Variable/GoogleSansTextBeta-v2.004.ttf) in `.ttf` format.
 This is then viewed in the [web viewer](https://colophon-foundry.github.io/variable-web-viewer).
 Password `conway`